Unified Micromechanics Theory of Composites: Representative volume element (EVE)

-{\bf Definition 8.1.} {\it Representative volume element (RVE) (a) is structurally entirely typical of the whole mixture on average, and (b) contains a sufficient number of inclusions for the apparent overall moduli ({\scshape and statistically averaged field distributions in the phases} \rmfamily) to be effectively independent of the surface values of traction and displacement, so long as these values are ‘macroscopically uniform....
+{\bf Definition 8.1.} {\it Representative volume element (RVE) (a) is structurally entirely typical of the whole mixture on average, and (b) contains a sufficient number of inclusions for the apparent overall moduli ({\scshape and statistically averaged field distributions in the phases} \rmfamily) to be effectively independent of the surface values of traction and displacement, so long as these values are ‘macroscopically uniform'....
 The contribution of this surface layer to any average can be negligible by taking the sample large enough.}

-In Hill’s original definition \cite{Hill`1963}, a {\scshape small caps} font fragment was included and is explained later.
-We highlight key RVE concepts reflecting this definition:

-1. The RVE applies to statistically homogeneous or periodic CMs under remote homogeneous boundary conditions (BCs) (\ref{2.28}) or (\ref{2.29}).
-While Hill \cite{Hill`1963} did not use terms like "statistically homogeneous" or "periodic structure CMs," the concept aligns with them.
+In Hill’s original definition \cite{Hill1963}, a {\scshape small caps} font fragment was included and is explained later.
+We highlight key RVE concepts reflecting this definition (see for details \cite{Buryachenko2025}): 1.
+The RVE applies to statistically homogeneous or periodic CMs under remote homogeneous boundary conditions (BCs) (\ref{2.28}) or (\ref{2.29}).
+While Hill \cite{Hill1963} did not use terms like "statistically homogeneous" or "periodic structure CMs," the concept aligns with them.
 Additionally, "functionally graded structures" (a later term) do not fit within the RVE framework.

 2. The RVE estimates effective moduli $\bfL^*$ by averaging phase fields.
 For periodic structure, CMs, RVE is equivalent to a unit cell (RVE$\equiv$UC), and remote homogeneous BCs (\ref{2.28}) or (\ref{2.29}) reduce to periodic BCs (\ref{2.39}).
 For statistically homogeneous CMs, no specific geometric representation is required.
-However, in practice, RVE sampling via computational or image-based methods is common, and verifying finite-size BC replacements is crucial to avoid distortions in property estimation.
+However, in practice, RVE sampling via computational {(with``arbitrary simulated fields", see, e.g., \cite{{Ongaroet2022},{Wildmanet2017},{Yanget2024},{Yanget2023}}) or image-based methods (modeling ``real" structures, see, e.g., \cite{{Ahmadiet2022},{AnbarlooieH2024},{Talamadupulaet2020}})} is common, and verifying finite-size BC replacements is crucial to avoid distortions in property estimation.

-3. Hill \cite{Hill`1963} applied his definition to linear locally elastic CMs, but Definition 8.1 omits the term “constitutive law.”
+3. Hill \cite{Hill1963} applied his definition to linear locally elastic CMs, but Definition 8.1 omits the term “constitutive law.”
 It generalizes to peridynamic CMs by replacing “surface” (\ref{2.42}), (\ref{2.43}) with “volumetric” (\ref{2.40}), (\ref{2.41}).